brugr9/brugr9.github.io/index.md

   * [Blueprint Plugin "Institute of Sport Science ISPW"](ISPW)
 * [Integration Testing by Jupyter Notebook as ESB Messaging Endpoint](ISPW/Testing/)

+For these plugins, only the documentation is publicly available.

 #### References

 * [*UE Display Cluster in CAVE*](https://www.tpf.philhum.unibe.ch/portfolio/ue4DisplayCluster), In: Online-Portfolio of Technology Platform for Research TPF, Faculty of Human Sciences, University of Bern